citizenweb3/staking/Bitsong.md

 Always DYOR (Do Your Own Research)

 ## What is Bitsong?
+BitSong is an open source blockchain born in December 2017.
+Bitsong's mission is to simplify the music bureaucracy as much as possible, make the artists independent and facilitate the management of royalties.
+Based on Cosmos-SDK/Tendermint, BitSong is an interoperable and cross-chain blockchain.
+Through the BitSong api, any user can build their own decentralized music player and/or manage their royalties.

 - Bitsong Network is a project whereby artists can tokenize their productions, receive new investments for their new productions and share their rewards with all their fans.
 - Thanks to blockchain technology, each stream will be recorded and impossible to modify.
 - BitSong is a new music platform, which is built using [Cosmos-SDK] (https://cosmos.network) and the distributed IPFS filesystem.